-An employee called to work during off duty hours or on a normal day off shall be paid at overtime rates for a minimum of two hours beginning from the time they leave their residence.
-An employee will be paid one-half hour at the overtime rate to return home after the completion of the call out.
+An employee called to work during off duty hours or on a normal day off shall be paid at overtime rates for a minimum of $\underline{2}$ hours beginning from the time they leave their residence.
+An employee will be paid 30 minutes at the overtime rate to return home after the completion of the call out.
 When call-outs run into a normal shift the minimum call-out provision will not apply.
-The overtime provisions set out in 12.01(c) will apply for any hours exceeding seven and one-half hours worked on an employee's scheduled days off.
+The overtime provisions set out in 12.01(c) will apply for any hours exceeding $\underline{7}$ hours and $\underline{30}$ minutes worked on an employee's scheduled days off.